Skip to main content

 1. In Audit Log, find the decision you want to inspect.

-4. Review Before, After, and Metadata to see what changed.
+4. Review the Visitor, Change, Before, and After fields to see who was affected and what changed.

 The visitor label is anonymous.
 It is derived from session or customer identity when available and does not show personally identifiable information.